-OVMA letter to the Ministry of the Soliciter General: veterinary medicine as an essential service
+OVMA letter to the Ministry of the Solicitor General: veterinary medicine as an essential service.

 COVID-19 checklist for practices

 The COVID-19 outbreak is necessitating significant changes in how veterinary practices carry out their day-to-day activities.
 It will also require practices to plan for possible contingencies, including the potential temporary closure of the practice.
 To assist members in this regard, OVMA has developed a checklist that sets out actions a practice should take to safeguard employees and clients and plan for the future.